Should I advertise?

 What about television and cable advertising?

-The latest research studies have shown that 70 to 80 percent of people sitting in front of a TV are actually looking at their smart phone or tablet instead of the television.
+We've read about research studies showing that as many as 70 to 80 percent of people sitting in front of a TV are actually looking at their smart phone or tablet instead of the television.

 What is imagery transfer?

 If you've been using TV as an advertising medium, consider using the audio from your TV ad or allow us to write a similar script that will help you benefit from "imagery transfer".

 Studies have shown that most consumers who've been repeatedly exposed to your TV spot, will visually see your TV ad while hearing your radio ad at a fraction of the cost!

 (Assuming that they were actually watching your TV spot instead of their smart phone or tablet!)

 Newspaper was great in 1895 or even in 1995 when people had time to sit down and read it, but newspaper doesn't play as well in today's digital, mobile, fast-paced world of tablets and smart phones.
 Most newspaper articles are ancient history by the time the newspaper reaches your home, and we find ourselves scanning the paper for only a couple of minutes before quickly returning to our tablets or smart phones for "today's breaking news".